Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Leadership Styles and Adaptability

-• Did the leader use a collaborative, authoritative, or transformational leadership style during key decisions?
+• How did the group's leader (or whoever took the lead) manage the team, especially during critical moments? • Did the leader use a collaborative, authoritative, or transformational leadership style during key decisions?
 How did these styles affect the group's ability to move forward or resolve conflicts?

 Compare this to a project manager's leadership style—whether it was more democratic, directive, or hands-off, and how it impacted the project's progress.